inizhao/reece-address-boook/README.md

 ## Areas for improvement if having more time

-1. Bring DTO for each endpoint
+1. Introducing DTO for AddressBook
 2. I used the dev_data.xml for both dev initial data and integration test data for timely manner.
-   Ideally integration test could have it's own test data configuration.
+   Ideally integration test should have it's own test data configuration.
+Otherwise change of initial data could break test.
 3. Add user authorisation check to ensure that user can only access or handle address book which are allowed to.

 ## Testing